 There will be restrictions on the credits we can assign if your placement is less than one academic year; your attendance period will affect the number of credits you gain because credits are primarily gained from submission of assessments.
 If your placement finishes before the assessment point for the module you are studying, you may only gain a minimum number of credits based on department activities and one-to-one lessons.

 If your placement is in the final year of your degree, your final recital assessment will be in your home institution and will not form part of your Learning Agreement credit calculation.

 Please consult our course books on the Academy Handbooks web page for details about our credit structures.

-Official transcripts are issued in July after the final Examination Board of the academic year.
+Transcripts: Official transcripts are issued in July after the final Examination Board of the academic year.
 If your exchange period finishes earlier in the year and you need confirmation of your Academy studies for your home institution, we will be able to write a letter confirming your study period dates and the course modules that you attended during the placement.

-The deadline for receipt of exchange/study-abroad applications is 1 March for the following academic year.
+The deadline for receipt of exchange/study-abroad applications in the Acceptd portal is 15 March for the following academic year.